Lexawise's Official Icon

 Why This Topic Matters for Real Estate Agents

-If you’re studying for your license, understanding what a subagency in real estate is (and how it differs from general or express agency) can help you avoid mistakes and serve your clients better.
+If you’re studying for your license, understanding what a subagency in real estate is, and how it differs from general agency, express agency, or special agency, can help you avoid mistakes and serve your clients better.

 It’s also a key part of many real estate licensing exams.
 Questions often test your understanding of: